 Why study Design?

-The Master of Design (MDes) program exists within a multidisciplinary setting across the Communication Design, Fashion Design and Industrial Design programs housed in the Ullman School of Design at the University of Cincinnati’s College of Design, Architecture, Art, and Planning (DAAP).
+The Master of Design (MDes) program exists within a multidisciplinary setting across the Communication Design, Fashion Design, and Industrial Design programs housed in the Ullman School of Design at the University of Cincinnati’s College of Design, Architecture, Art, and Planning (DAAP).
 The program is rooted in an evidence-based approach that emphasizes design research methods and strategies to address complex sociocultural, environmental, educational, and health challenges.

 The Master of Design program has the approved CIP code 11.0105: Human-Centered Technology Design, which makes the program a recognized STEM degree program.
-STEM designation makes our students eligible for STEM specific Scholarships, 24-month OPT extension for International Students, and expanded GI benefits for Student Veterans.
+STEM designation makes our students eligible for STEM specific scholarships, 24-month OPT extension for international students, and expanded GI benefits for student veterans.

 MDes students design interventions through strategic investigation and rigorous research protocols.
 They engage in research methods during their first semester in partnership with faculty from the Ullman School of Design.
-A thesis topic is identified and developed throughout continued direction in theory, primary, secondary, and applied research, and chair-directed studies.
+A thesis topic is identified and developed throughout continued direction in theory, primary, secondary, applied research, and chair-directed studies.
 Required courses expand student capability in design research methods and strategy, design discourse, and visual strategies for the dissemination of research.

 The objectives of the MDes program are to: